11 Easy (and Subtle) Deskercises

 7. Jog in place.
 Do jumping jacks.
 Perform step exercises.
 Dance in your chair.
 Depending on how much space you have, you can get away with a lot of these without drawing (too much) attention.
 On the other hand, you can also just bite the bullet and be the office fitness nut.
 The alternative of sitting around all day is what would be really nuts!
 Why are we hiding our commitments?
 Inspire your coworkers!

-8. It’s 2019 (or later, depending on when you read this, which only furthers the point), so you can find tons of options for compact workout equipment online.
+8. You can find tons of options for compact workout equipment online.
 You can get stationary bike pedals you can use while you’re sitting.
 They also have cubicle/desk treadmills that allow you to walk in place without wandering or taking up too much space.

 9. Take a break and go on a walk.
 Work for two hours, then stand up and move around for 10-15 minutes.
 You know how smokers take breaks every couple of hours?
 Hey, it’s absolutely terrible for them, but at least they’re not sedentary.
 But a nonsmoker who takes a short jaunt a few times a day?
 Now that’s the best of both worlds.